 But big cities were a different story.

 In December 1998, when Scott helped his brother-in-law Brooke Rollins (Bulgarian JESUS film coordinator and Lisa's brother), evangelize the city of Plovdiv, things did not go well.
 The mayor of this ancient city refused permission to show the film.
-Religious leaders opposed it, and the media declared Campus Crusade a cult.
+Religious leaders opposed it, and the media declared Cru a cult.
 Not surprisingly, few responded.

 And the clock was ticking.
 Scott and Brooke had scheduled a similar campaign for Sofia during Easter of 1999 -- just three months later.
 They knew opposition would be even more severe in the capital city, so they prayed God would raise up partners and sponsors who were respected in Bulgarian society.
 And that is just what happened.